bobxxxrgb/Dark-Souls---Demakest-Prepare-To-Read-Edition/README.md

-code from the world wide web capable of just saving multiple folders with multiple files in the current folder of the program, ifstream and ofstream could only read and write files directly in the current folder, no subfolders allowed there. if my noobness is taking the best of me i would love for you to take me up to date on that.
+code from the world wide web capable of just saving multiple folders with multiple files in the current folder of the program, ifstream and ofstream could only read and write files directly in the current folder, no subfolders allowed there. and you could imagine the predicament in that, if you take a glance of what early saving functions looked like in this server old builds repo. if my noobness is taking the best of me i would love for you to take me up to date on that.

 regardless, enjoy. :==)